wrube/Project_4_Group_2/README.md

 Employing a holistic approach to both model development and evaluation, we successfully deployed resilient fraud detection systems.
 These systems boast a high level of accuracy and reliability, effectively identifying and thwarting fraudulent activities with precision and confidence.

-More detailed information about this step is available in the `Modelling Page`.
+More detailed information about this step is available in the `Modelling Page`- Streamlit.

 Overall, the project encompassed data cleaning, merging, exploratory analysis, and machine learning model development, all aimed at building an effective fraud detection system.